brdudley/RepData_PeerAssessment1/PA1_template.md

 The median total stpes, after removing missing values is 10766.19.

 ### Observations
-After imputing measurements for missing values, the average step per day has gone up slightly.
-The graph shows fewer low values, and a larger grouping around the mean.
-This strategy causes the mean and median to be the same.
+After imputing measurements for missing values, the average step per day has not changed.
+This strategy causes the mean and median to have the same value.

 ## Are there differences in activity patterns between weekdays and weekends?